Struggling With Anxiety When Your Spouse Is In The Military

 Right before our 4th deployment, I knew I needed to do something about it.

 So I started going to see someone.
 Thank goodness Tricare paid for it.
 It was the best thing I could have done.
-I am not going to say that all my anxiety went away, it didn’t but it really helped me.
-In ways nothing else could.
+I am not going to say that all my anxiety went away, it didn’t but talking to someone really helped me. , n ways nothing else could.

 If I ever get to where I feel the way I did back then, I would go see someone again in a heartbeat.